• Conception Castle

 • Members of the Cartagena Puerto de Culturas Club (except activities).

-* In order to benefit from the free and reduced entry rate, visitors must buy their ticket at the reception desk with valid and current documents.
+* To benefit from the reduced or free rate, visitors must purchase their ticket at the box office with valid and current documentation.

 **During temporary exhibitions or special activities, ticket prices may be modified.